 Carry-on or Personal Bag

-Your carry-on bag will also pass through the X-ray scanner, but you must place it directly on the X-ray scanner belt.
-While TSA will not require you to unpack your carry-on bag, you must remove what needs to go in TSA bins before placing the bag in the conveyor belt.
-In addition, TSA needs to see clear images of the contents on the X-ray monitor, so organize your bag for a clear view.
+Your carry-on bag will also pass through the X-ray scanner, but you must place it directly on the belt.
+While the TSA will not require you to unpack your carry-on bag, you must remove what needs to go in TSA bins before placing the bag on the conveyor belt.
+In addition, the TSA needs to see clear images of the contents on the X-ray monitor, so organize your bag for a clear view.

 Duty-Free Items